threefoldfoundation/info_threefold_pub/wiki/qss/qsss_home.md

+![](img/qsstorage_architecture.jpg)

 # Quantum Safe Storage System

-![](img/qsstorage_architecture.jpg)

-## Quantum Safe Storage Benefits

 Imagine a storage system with the following benefits

-- upto 10x more efficient (power and usage of hardware)
-- ultra reliable, data can not be lost
-- ultra safe & private
-- ultra scalable
-- sovereign, data is close to you in the country of your choice
-- true peer2peer, by everyone for everyone
+!!!include:qss_benefits_

 > This is not a dream but does exist and is the underpinning of the TFGrid.